-Shaquille O’Neal Named Special Reserve Deputy With St Martin Parish, Louisiana Sheriff
+Shaquille O’Neal Named Special Reserve Deputy With St. Martin Parish, Louisiana, Sheriff’s Office

 NBA legend and Basketball Hall of Fame member Shaquille O’Neal has once again been tapped as a special law enforcement officer in the state of Louisiana.
-As relayed by KATC TV3 News in Lafayette, the four-time league champion and 15-time All-Star was officially sworn in as a reserve deputy in St. Martin Parish on Wednesday.
+As reported by KATC TV3 News in Lafayette, the four-time league champion and 15-time All-Star was officially sworn in as a reserve deputy in St. Martin Parish on Wednesday.

 O’Neal’s latest honorary police appointment was officially announced with a statement on the department’s Facebook page.